elastickent/rocknsm-upload/README.md

 # rocknsm-upload
-Small web app to upload and scan pcap files with RockNSM.
+Small web app to upload and scan pcap files with RockNSM's bro.

 ## Setup